Flying with Toddlers: From Security Lines to Activity Bags

 The following sections feature several affiliate links or ads, meaning we’ll earn a small commission if you purchase through these links.
 Please see our privacy policy for more details.

-The idea of flying with toddlers is enough to give any parent anxiety!
-You may be worried about how other passengers will react when they see you board, or you might just be concerned about how to keep your little one busy throughout the flight.
+Flying with toddlers can give any parent anxiety.
+The looks from passengers as you board the plane, before even the faintest hint of a tantrum can be detected is always stress-inducing.
+But even more important than what other people think, you want your child to feel comfortable and relaxed throughout the flight.
 A well-prepared carry-on bag made just for your child and a set game plan can make your flight so much easier for everyone!
 Here are some tips you can use for your next family trip.

 The Goal of the Activity Carry-On Bag